HackYourFutureBelgium/sql-database/week2/README.md

 In this section, we will learn how to design our own database schemas.

 Thus far, we worked with a finished `world` database.
-Now, we will look underneath the hood and see what steps can be used to create such a database.
+Now, we will look under the hood and see what steps can be used to create such a database.

-We are tasked with representing a book review website through a database schema.
+We are tasked with representing a **book review website** through a database schema.
 This includes the books, authors, translators, publishers, and book ratings.

 To break down the question further, we need to decide…
 - what kinds of tables we will have in our 'books' database,